La Poupée qui fait non: Instrumental covers

-Mylène Farmer and Khaled version (1996)
+Mylène Farmer and Khaled version

 French artist Mylène Farmer's 1996 version as duo with Algerian-French rai singer Khaled proved to be one of the most successful French covers of the song.
 The Farmer/Khaled cover was performed during Farmer's 1996 concert tour.
 After three live performances, the song was finally released as the first single from Farmer's second live album, Live à Bercy on 29 April 1997, and became a top five hit in Belgium and reached #6 in the French SNEP Singles Chart.

 Early studio recording

 There was a studio version of this duet, but it was never released.
 This studio version was performed in lip-sync in a single television show, Tip top, broadcast on a French channel and host by Éric Jean-Jean, where Farmer was invited to promote her single "Comme j'ai mal".
 Previously, the show proposed to Farmer a list of singers with whom she would sing a song.
 She chose Khaled and decided to perform a cover of Polnareff's song, "La Poupée qui fait non", and the recording lasted four hours.

 Interviewed by the French magazine Instant-Mag, Thierry Rogen, the sound engineer who had participated in the recording, said: "I have participated in the single "La Poupée qui fait non" with Khaled.
 Laurant [Boutonnat] was absent.
 The recording was made in the studio Merga in Suresnes in the right mood.
 It has been very rapid.
 Mylène [Farmer] and Khaled were together for four hours in total".

 Farmer said she chose the song because it was the first song she learned when she was a child, and she loved Michel Polnareff's work.
 Khaled also said: "This is a common idea, we wanted to sing together.
 We loved both Polnareff.
 Personally, I think it's the first song I learned."

+on Jul 11, 2025 the studio recording was released on her compilation album 86/97 for the first time.